Cost of interest group: $45; $25 for New Graduates; $10 for undergraduate nursing students (Inc HST)

-CHNIG members are eligible for Registered Nurses' Foundation of Ontario (RNFOO) education bursaries and CHNIG awards.
 CHNIG is a constituent member of the Ontario Public Health Association (OPHA).
 CHNIG executive meetings are held three times per year and are open to all members.

 As a member of this RNAO interest group you are entitled to:

-- the CHNIG newsletter
+- CHNIG eBlasts

-- community nursing input into decision making
+- Community nursing input into decision making

-- representation at RNAO assembly meetings
+- Representation at RNAO assembly meetings

-- forum to influence health policy
+- Forum to influence health policy

-- opportunity to apply for educational bursaries and research grants
+- Opportunity to apply for educational bursaries and research grants